Frequently Asked Questions

 Note that dialing international phone calls can be relatively expensive, while receiving calls initiated by the other party is quite inexpensive (sometimes free).
 Be sure to tell your family and friends back home!

-Our teachers are generally paid the equivalent of US$500-$1,500 per month, depending on the country, and the details and conditions of each specific teaching assignment (see Locations for more details - click the "Job Prospects & Pay" link for each country).
-Often, when compensation is at the lower end of the country range, free accommodations, insurance or other services are provided by the hiring schools.
+Our teachers are generally paid the equivalent of US$450-2,000 per month, depending on the country, and the details and conditions of each specific teaching assignment (see Locations for more details – click the “Job Prospects & Pay” link for each country).
+Sometimes, when compensation is at the lower end of the country range, free accommodations, insurance or other services are provided by the hiring schools.
 Some schools offer additional compensation for specific added teaching services you provide (tutoring, for example).
-Other schools may offer a reimbursement for some portion of your airfare costs, based on your completing a given period of work (six months to a year, typically).
+Other schools may offer reimbursement for some portion of your airfare costs, based on completion of a given period of work (six months to a year, typically).

 In all locations, you should be able to earn enough to live comfortably, although in Europe, the Middle East, and most Latin American countries, you may not be able to save much.
-In Asia, you should earn enough to live comfortably, and save several hundred dollars per month.
+Asia is the most lucrative region for English teachers, you should earn enough to live comfortably, and save several hundred dollars per month.

 Ultimately, the decision about which teaching assignment to accept will be yours to make.
-But it's important to keep in mind that there will often be differences between "best available" opportunities and the "perfect scenario" you may have envisioned - a little flexibility and open-mindedness can lead to a wonderful, if not expected, overseas teaching adventure!
+But it’s important to keep in mind that there will often be differences between “best available” opportunities and the “perfect scenario” you may have envisioned – an open mind and a little flexibility can lead to a wonderful overseas teaching adventure!

 LanguageCorps considers any form of direct pay, allowances or reimbursements you receive as compensation to you; we do not collect a portion of your salary as a fee, as many recruiters or placement agencies do.